ScottDeLuzio/woo-free-product-sample/readme.txt

 5. Save/update product details

 == Changelog ==

+#### 2.2.6
+* Update: Fixed issue where textdomain was not loaded on the proper action hook causing it to be loaded before the correct language was set.

 #### 2.2.5
 * Update: Removed translatable strings that were previously hard-coded based on regions.
 This caused certain text to not display at all (even in the incorrect language).